January 24 | 7:30 PM | Collins Hall

 This interdisciplinary program combines a physics lecture by UW Assistant Professor Dr. Elio J. König with a concert by Verità Baroque, exploring the incommensurability of acoustic waves, Baroque-era tunings, and reflections on quantum mechanical wave theory.
 Presented in honor of the centenary of Schrödinger’s equation, the evening bridges history, science, and innovation in a unique celebration of art and discovery.

-At its center is Johann Joachim Quantz, the renowned flutist and composer at the court of Frederick the Great.
-His music becomes a meeting ground for past and present, resonating alongside explorations of physics, quantum theory, and electronic sound—a testament to the enduring power of creativity across time and disciplines.
+At its center is Johann Joachim Quantz, renowned flutist and composer at the court of Frederick the Great.
+His music sets the historical foundation and becomes a meeting ground for past and present.

 Quantz & Physics